obsidian-tasks-group/obsidian-tasks/docs/Getting Started/Task Dependencies.md

 This can be useful for mapping out projects, where one part needs to be completed before the other.
 By specifying these dependencies, Obsidian Tasks can streamline your workflow by displaying only the tasks that are actionable at any given moment.

+> [!NOTE]
-Note: Obsidian tasks exclusively allows for Finish to start (FS) dependencies, meaning Task A needs to be finished before you start on Task B. You can learn more about this concept [here](https://en.wikipedia.org/wiki/Dependency_(project_management)).
+> Obsidian tasks exclusively allows for Finish to start (FS) dependencies, meaning Task A needs to be finished before you start on Task B. You can learn more about this concept [on Wikipedia](https://en.wikipedia.org/wiki/Dependency_(project_management)).

 ## Example